oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-config-03.png)

-Now click in the *Camera* component and in the General tab deselect **Video** check, as you have to take only photos.
+Now click in the *Camera* component and in the General tab deselect **Video** check, as you'll have to take photos only.

 ![](./images/vbs-app-config-04.png)